 • Transparent and stackable

-Being able to see contents helps with unpacking and locating priority items.
+Being able to see contents helps with unpacking and finding priority items.

 Bubble wrap and packing paper – your first line of defence

-• Use bubble wrap for delicate items like vases, ceramics, picture frames, and electronics.
+• Use bubble wrap for delicate things like vases, glasses, plates, ceramics, picture frames or electronics — anything that could crack or break.

 General purpose bubble wrap, made from small bubbles.